Skip to content

 The truth is that most of these devices are designed to keep you tethered to your phone rather than actually improving your health.
 Brands want you to believe that a daily “readiness score” is a scientific fact when in reality, it’s often just a best guess based on cheap hardware that doesn’t always handle the messiness of real life.

-The Tracking Trap and Sensor Logic
+The Tracking and Sensor Logic

 Most fitness trackers and smartwatches rely on PPG sensors to monitor your heart rate.
 This tech uses light to track blood flow, but it has a high margin of error during intense technical loads or when the device isn’t perfectly snug.
 I’ve found that these sensors often struggle with dark skin tones or tattoos, which is a massive fail point that marketing teams never mention.